MC-LARC/MC-LARC.github.io/md_files/ed36ccf7.md

     <h2>Input Image Explanation</h2>

     <ul>
-        <li>In the input, you should see...A 3x3 pattern of squares made of black and another color</li>
+        <li>In the input, you should see...a 3x3 pattern of squares made of black and another color.</li>
         <p></p>
     </ul>
     <br><br>